1993 NBA Finals: Game 5

 Before Game 5, Charles Barkley told the press he had announced to his teammates that they needed to win to "Save the City", a reference to the riots anticipated in Chicago if the Bulls won the championship at home.
 Both Paul Westphal and Kevin Johnson later expressed amusement about Barkley taking credit for the line because Westphal had made a tongue-in-cheek comment to that effect in a pregame meeting.
+Regardless, the Suns did save the city.

 The Suns won 108–98 and headed home for Game 6 down 3–2.